Standardized Testing & Language Proficiency

 Students Exempted from the French Language Testing Requirement

-Applicants to the Europe-Africa or Europe-Latin America programs are exempt from the French Language Testing Requirement if they meet one or more of the following criteria:
+Applicants to the Africa or Latin America minors are exempt from the French Language Testing Requirement if they meet one or more of the following criteria:

 • Those who are enrolled in a French lycée, pursuing the baccalauréat (any stream)